Lately I’ve been talking about how God doesn’t kill or visit sickness and disasters upon His children.

 We’ve discussed blood covenants in the last 2 posts.
 Now let’s move on to the subject of spiritual authority.

 God is sovereign and totally in charge.
-Therefore, everything which happens on earth is by His will, whether by direct causation or permissive inaction.
+Therefore, everything which happens on earth, whether good or evil, is by His express will, whether by direct causation or permissive inaction.

 First, this is fallacious reasoning, absurdity at its worst.
 If this statement were true, we must also logically conclude those who are unsaved are not so because it’s God’s will for them to be that way (that Calvinist predestination nonsense).
 It also implies that when other people sin against us, they are doing so at the impetus of the Almighty.